Over the years, there have been so many different Mustang Colors. That's why LMR has put together in no particular order our Top Mustang Colors ever!

-We at LMR have compiled our list of the Top 13 Mustang Colors.
-Also please keep in mind that these colors are our opinion and the top 13 in our list are in no particular order.
+We at LMR have compiled our list of the Top Mustang Colors.
+Also, please remember that these colors are our opinion and the top selections in our list are in no particular order.

 Next in the grabber family is the Grabber Green.
 This green Mustang shade got the grabber name due to it being very similar to turquoise which gives it a very bright look which “grabs” the attention of anyone it comes in contact with.
 Being featured on the 1969-71 Mustang models, it brought a much needed bright hue to contrast with the many darker and duller colors of the Mustangs of its time.

 The Grabber Orange color came about in 1969 and carried over into 1970.
+This color was also brought back in 2007-09 for the S197 model as well.
 This creamy orange color added a popular addition to the “grabber” color lineup of Grabber Blue and Green at the time.
 Grabber Orange helped pave the way for future Mustang’s paint codes that really stood out from the crowd!

 Highland Green is arguably by many to be the most iconic green color on the Mustang.
 This color featured a very dark shade of green that gave it a classic look that stands the test of time.
 This color first got its start in 1968 and was featured in the movie “Bullitt”.
 Thus began the legacy of the Mustang Bullitt which spanned appearances of this Mustang in both 2001 and 2008-09!